 Last, a note on poptimism.
 When I used to write music criticism Rare Candy, in the magazine’s early and very different years, a lot of my time and attention was turned toward poptimism, a shift in critical sensibilities that occurred in the 2000s, led in part by publications like Pitchfork and the music critics of the New Yorker, that challenged critical negativies toward pop.
 I’ve written a much fuller piece on poptimism and rockism at Rare Candy, “The Progress of Poptimism and the New Rockism,” which I will refrain from summarizing here, but will say: Poptimism was a response to the baring of the prior (or hegemonic) fashion paradigm, i.e. rockism.
 But instead of dismantling fashionability as a system (for better or for worse — obviously “both”) the movement merely shifted its existing parameters, so that Ariana Grande, Taylor Swift, and Charli XCX were newly-crowned symbols of the taste elite.
 This is dramatically less subversive a move than self-identified poptimists would like to think.

 So a direct line between the fear in “Losing My Edge” of the kids being more knowledgeable and being more hip: cultural and social capital are intertwined in the New York art machine.
-Murphy’s transition out of guitar music and into dance music happened at the perfect moment, so much so that it’s “impossible to separate his epiphanies from ours,” (Mark Pytlik, Pitchfork), and this bleeding-edgeness, into the ephemerally out-of-reach, is what made the group’s music so exciting.
+Murphy’s transition out of guitar music and into dance music happened at the perfect moment, so much so that it’s “impossible to separate his epiphanies from ours,” (Mark Pytlik, Pitchfork), and this bleeding-edgeness, into the ephemerally out-of-reach, made the music so exciting.